-The Athletic Training Education Program is a 128 credit hour program that leads to a Bachelor of Science Degree in Athletic Training.
-The ATEP is accredited by the CAATE, signifying it meets the standards required to prepare students for the Board of Certification, Inc. (BOC) Examination and a professional career as an Athletic Trainer.
+The Athletic Training Program is a 128 credit hour program that leads to a Bachelor of Science Degree in Athletic Training.
+The ATP is accredited by the CAATE, signifying it meets the standards required to prepare students for the Board of Certification, Inc. (BOC) Examination and a professional career as an Athletic Trainer.
 The most current BOC Exam Results and accreditation status for Hofstra University can be found at the CAATE website: http://www.caate.net/

-The academic component includes 64 liberal arts credits, 51 athletic training didactic course credits and 13 clinical/field experience credits.
-The clinical education component requires 1000 hours (maximum of 1300 hours) of documented experience over approximately 3 years.
+The academic component includes 64 liberal arts credits, 53 athletic training didactic course credits and 11 clinical/field experience credits.
+The clinical education component requires 850 hours (maximum of 1025 hours) of documented experience over a minimum of 2 years.
 Clinical rotations occur both on the Hofstra University campus and at off-campus locations, including other colleges, high schools, physical therapy clinics, medical offices or professional sport facilities.
-Through a variety of clinical educational experiences students will be able to best develop and apply acquired athletic training knowledge and skills.
+Through a variety of clinical educational experiences students will be able to best develop and apply acquired athletic training knowledge, abilities and skills.
 Exposure to various health care providers and patients enables students to understand and appreciate different approaches to health care and the needs of diverse physically active populations.
 Athletic training student learning objectives include the understanding of content knowledge in athletic training sub-disciplines and application of disciplinary content to prevention, management, and assessment of health care problems associated with physical activity.
 Students will demonstrate competent athletic training skills performance and application using evidence based practice and demonstrate the ability to communicate effectively in ways that demonstrate sensitivity to all.

 |Items||Frequency||Fee in $|

 |CPR/AED for the Professional Rescuer certification maintenance fee||Every two years||10|